sidipasteles/fromonelenstoanother/README.md

 ---

 ## 📖 The Memoir
 This project is a work in progress.
-I update this file regularly as new chapters are completed.
+I will update this file regularly as new chapters are completed.

 👉 **[Read the Autobiography Draft (PDF)](./autobiography.pdf)**